fruitsamples/UICatalog/ReadMe.txt

 1.7 - Improved custom UIPicker, Updated for and tested with iPhone OS 2.0.
 First public release.
 2.0 - Upgraded for 3.0 SDK due to deprecated APIs, more use of UITableViewController.
 2.5 - Minor bug fixes, all view controllers created from separate nibs, more use of properties, further code optimizations, added viewDidUnload methods.
+2.6 - Used the iPhone Accessibility API to improve the accessibility of UICatalog and demonstrate how accessibility should be employed.

 Copyright (C) 2008-2009 Apple Inc. All rights reserved.